-If you rub both types of coconut oil on your skin, you would have felt that RBD penetrates faster into your skin.
-This is because RBD is slightly lighter than virgin.
+If you put both types of coconut oil on your skin, you would have felt that RBD penetrates slightly faster into your skin.
+This is because RBD is lighter than virgin.
 As I like its faster absorption into my skin, I use RBD coconut oil more often on skin than virgin.

 Sometimes I cook with RBD as I want to keep the original flavor of the food.
 I also pour it over my raw food to improve the overall health benefits.
 If you use virgin coconut oil raw or cook with it instead, all your food will have some mild coconut scent.